scanapi/github-action/README.md

 ### `scanapi_version`

-Default version of scanapi to install.
+The version of ScanAPI to install (default: latest).

 ### `arguments`